 a.
 A schedule of Commission hearings will be prepared prior to a hearing session and may be updated as necessary at any time.
 The hearing schedule will be available five (5) business days prior to a hearing session.
-The hearing schedule may be revised due to offender movement between institutions or other circumstances and may not be published earlier.
-A person may obtain the offender's hearing date by contacting the Commission office or on the commission website at.
+The hearing schedule may be revised due to offender movement between institutions or other circumstances.
+(7-1-24)